 On top of all this, the size of the house is perfect as well.
-This is actually a two story guinea pig house so there is plenty of room for moving around.
+This is actually a two-story guinea pig house so there is plenty of room for moving around.
 With all this extra space, there is even room for some extra guinea pig toys.
 The ramp from the top to bottom level is also designed very well.
-Believe it not, guinea pig ramps are actually a thing and there is more to them than meets the eye.
+Believe it or not, guinea pig ramps are actually a thing and there is more to them than meets the eye.

 The cage is also incredibly sturdy with the latches never coming loose (at least in my experience).

 Side note, the measurements in that photo to the right are in inches, not centimeters!

 It is pretty hard to get a four-star review on Amazon, but these guys have done it.
 There were a few mentions of the denseness of the wood itself.
 Some people were not completely confident that the wood would prevent predators from chewing through the house, and I would agree.
 On top of this, I am not 100 percent certain if the wood has been treated or not.
 Typically, this shouldn’t be an issue.
 The only risk is if your guinea pig decided to start chewing the wood.
 If this is the case, start giving your little guy some guinea pig chew toys (read more here) to help wear down their teeth in a different way.

 On top of that, while the coatings for weatherproofing are helpful, they are by no means and end all be all.
 I recommend keeping this cage undercover or at least trying to minimize the exposure to the elements.
 Nothing lasts forever, but we can always do our best to prevent the natural wearing down of things by taking care of them as best we can.